tinystacks/mkdocs/docs/create-stack.md

 ### Add a Database

-Click **Enable** to create an Amazon RDS Postgres or MySQL database for your account.
+Click **Enable** to create an Amazon RDS Postgres database, an Amazon RDS MySQL database, or a Redis in-memory database for your account.
 Use the settings option to select an existing database instead and to configure other database-related options.

+For more information on the available database options on TinyStacks, see [Databases](database.md).

 ### Amazon ECS (container architecture only)